 The approach outlined above is based on the PSD methodology and the program design at the time of the study design in 2020.
 The PSD methodology has not changed but the program and federal changes have had significant changes starting January 1, 2023.
 Federal standards have changed to a SEER2 and HSPF2 rating as well as a 5°F capacity and efficiency rating in addition to the existing 47°F and 17°F rating conditions.
 The program has changed to require the heat pumps to be offsetting an existing heat source and if the existing heat source remains it must have integrated controls.
 The heat pumps must also meet the cold-climate designation as defined by ENERGY STAR 6.1.

 The sample design from 2020 was not designed to account for all these changes; however, data was collected on the heat pumps used as the only source of heating, primary heating, and for supplemental heating.
-It is presumed that the new program rules would require all the heat pumps to be the only or primary source of heating.
+It is presumed that the new program rules would require all the heat pumps to be the only or primary source of heating unless they have integrated controls.
 The findings of this study have been adjusted to reflect these heat pump use cases to allow the data to be meaningful for the program going forward.

 During this study, it has become apparent that the PSD approach outlined above is going to be inadequate to define heat pump savings for the program in the future.
 The program is looking to compare heat pumps to alternative baselines such as fossil fuel furnaces or electric resistance.
 The newest cold-climate heat pumps also have improved capacity ratings at the lowest temperatures compared to historical heat pumps, meaning the study team would expect different operating hours at lower temperatures for cold climate heat pumps as they continue to operate efficiently at these lower temperatures (compared to historical heat pumps).
 This is important because the average capacity of a historical heat pump at 17°F is on average about 60 percent of its rated capacity at 47°F. This means that a historical heat pump would have to run 1.67 hours to achieve the same heating output as it does in one hour at 47°F. The newer cold-climate heat pump capacities do not decline as much with outdoor temperatures, and thus their run times to produce the same heat output during particularly cold days would be lower than their historical counterparts.